At Bledington Primary School, French is taught to all pupils across the school.

 • recognise some of the language patterns of French and how these differ from or are similar to English

-• appreciate songs, stories and rhymes
+• appreciate and perform songs, stories, rhymes and poems

 • have a deeper understanding of cultural differences and similarities.